Last Updated: February 2026 10 min read

 Quick Answer

 Can you sell your house during a divorce in Florida?
-Yes—both spouses must agree, or the court can order the sale.
+Yes, both spouses must agree, or the court can order the sale.
 Florida uses equitable distribution (not 50/50), meaning the court divides property fairly based on marriage length, financial contributions, and each spouse's situation.
-A cash sale often works best because it eliminates months of listing, staging, and buyer financing delays.
+A cash sale can help when both spouses need a written number and a predictable closing path, but both parties still need agreement or a court order before the sale can close.

 How Florida Divides Property in Divorce